By Jodi Mailander Farrell

 Old-Fashioned Movie Night

-The Tampa Bay area has four drive-in movie theaters.
-For an affordable throwback evening with the kids, check out Fun-Lan Drive-In, at the Florida Swap Shop at 2302 E. Hillsborough Ave. in Tampa; Ruskin Family Drive-In, 5011 U.S. Highway North in Ruskin; Joy-Lan Drive-In, 16414 U.S. 301 in Dade City, or Silvermoon Drive-In, 4100 New Tampa Hwy., in Lakeland.
+The Tampa Bay area has three drive-in movie theaters.
+For an affordable throwback evening with the kids, check out Ruskin Family Drive-In, 5011 U.S. Highway North in Ruskin; Joy-Lan Drive-In, 16414 U.S. 301 in Dade City, or Silvermoon Drive-In, 4100 New Tampa Hwy., in Lakeland.

 Tampa Theatre, 711 N. Franklin St., is a 1926 iconic movie palace that offers backstage tours, along with a film series.